101 logo ideas

 In the main editing area, click on one of the letters of the logo.
 A dropdown of alternative letters shows up right below the letter you clicked.
 To select another letter for your logo, click on one of the alternative ones.
 In the sidebar, use the sliders for weight and letter-spacing to quickly change the overall feel of the logo.

-Pro tips for logo ideas
+Pro tips for the design process

 How to pick the right font?